 The goal of the game is to create empathy and understanding for the experiences of households experiencing food insecurity and to correct the perception that people living in poverty would be able to afford a healthy diet if they simply made better spending choices.
 The game also outlines particular policy changes that could make a difference in the financial situation (and therefore food access) of low-income households, such as affordable housing, a childcare strategy, and universal health coverage.

 Since its creation, the game has been tested with numerous partners and groups.
 Now the game is undergoing evaluation and further development.
-It will soon be available in Public Libraries across Nova Scotia.
-If you are interested in having a copy of the game, please contact us.

 You can find additional information about the game here.

 You can also find Global News coverage of one of the events featuring the game here.

 Other Knowledge Sharing, Advocacy and Action

 - Voices partners seek out opportunities to share research results.
 Food Costing information has been presented at every level, from small community events, to national and international conferences.